Apply for a grant

 Introduction

-We’re excited to share that we’re planning to open applications for our next early diagnosis project grants in the new year.
-Researchers will have the opportunity to apply for up to £165,000 for a project lasting up to three years.
+We’re excited to announce that we’re now accepting applications for our 2025 early diagnosis project grants, allowing researchers to apply for up to £165,000 for a project lasting up to three years.

-We’re looking for innovations in bowel cancer diagnosis and screening, like achieving a ‘stage shift,’ as well as vital improvements to existing systems.
+We’re looking for innovations in bowel cancer diagnosis and screening, like achieving a ‘stage shift’ in when bowel cancer is diagnosed, as well as vital improvements to existing systems.
 It’s not just about discovering new methods — strengthening and enhancing what’s already working is equally important.
-Together, these advances can help more people benefit sooner and drive better outcomes for everyone.
+Together, these advances can help more people benefit sooner and drive better outcomes for those affected by bowel cancer.

 Background

-Currently, fewer than 40% of people are diagnosed at stage 1 and 2 when bowel cancer is most treatable and curable.
-We want to secure a future where most people are diagnosed at the earliest possible stage.
-Bowel cancer is the second biggest cancer killer in the UK.
-However, it shouldn't be because it is treatable and curable especially if diagnosed early.
+Although bowel cancer is the second biggest cancer killer in the UK, it doesn’t have to be — it's treatable and curable, especially if diagnosed early.
+Currently, however, fewer than 40% of people are diagnosed at stage 1 and 2 when bowel cancer is most treatable and curable.
+We want to secure a future where most people receive a diagnosis at the earliest possible stage.

 Remit and eligibility